remidebord/remidebord.github.io/_posts/2023-04-05-road-bike-upgrades.md

 One month later, back from work, i discovered a long crack at the bottom of the seat tube.
 After some hours spent to find a company able to perform such repair, i found [Baudou Bikes](http://baudou-bikes.com/) which is still doing handmade bicycles (steel only) and provides services like steel frames repairs.
 After a discussion with Gael, i decided to remove the paint in order to check if the frame was repairable.

 After a complete disassembly and few hours later the paint was removed and it didn't look so bad.
-At least i didn't discover more than this crack.
+At least i didn't discover more than this crack and the result of a precedent repair (visible on the front of the seat tube).

 [![Frame cracked](../../../uploads/bike/full/IMG_1254.JPG)](../../../uploads/bike/full/IMG_1254.JPG)